arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/applicative/README.md

 This more or less illustrate the common use case of performing several independent operations where we need to get all the results together

-The module arrow-syntax features several methods related to [Applicative Builders]({{ '/docs/patterns/applicative_builder' | relative_url }}) that allow you to easily combine all the independent operations into one result.
+The typeclass features several methods related to [Applicative Builders]({{ '/docs/patterns/applicative_builder' | relative_url }}) that allow you to easily combine all the independent operations into one result.

 ```kotlin:ank
 data class Profile(val name: String, val phone: Int, val address: List<String>)

 val r: Option<Tuple3<String, Int, List<String>>> = Option.applicative().tupled(profileService(), phoneService(), addressService()).fix()